aranedacristobal/Production/Ninja/Ninja-automation/Instructions.md

 11. Store storage account name in keyvault
 12. Store container name in keyvault
 13. Give your managed identity rights over keyvault
+14. Run the script Ninja\Ninja-automation\Trigger\ninja-fetch-upload.ps1 with the right variables